jebin90/devops/kubenetes/wp_mysql/README.md

 3rd party tools like Velero can also be used to backup and restore.

 ### 9. Configure Security Policies
-Make sure all users avoid misconfigurations by using Security Policies (eg., disallow container run as root, enforce network policy definition for each pod, etc.).
+Make sure all users avoid misconfigurations by using Security Policies (eg., disallow container run as root, enforce network policy definition for each pod, allow images only from approved repo, etc.).
-This can be implemented using 3rd party policy engines like Open Policy Agent, Kyverno, etc, which can also be automated.
+This can be implemented using 3rd party policy engines like Open Policy Agent, Gatekeeper, Kyverno, etc, which can also be automated.

 ### 10. Disaster Recovery
 Have proper strategy and mechanism for disaster recovery (back to the same state).
 TrilioVault, Portworx, etc are some examples.